lqdev/luisquintanilla.me/_src/responses/21-years-of-wordpress.md

 > I’ve been thinking a lot about elements that made WordPress successful in its early years that we should keep in mind as we build this year and beyond.
 Here’s 11 opinions:
 > <br>
 > 1. Simple things should be easy and intuitive, and complex things possible.
-> ...
+> <br>...
 > 3. Wikis are amazing, and our documentation should be wiki-easy to edit.
-> ...
+> <br>...
 > 11. It’s important that we all do support, go to meetups and events, anything we can to stay close to regular end-users of what we make.

 Congrats to WordPress and the team on 21 years.
 I think the following are some good elements to keep building on.